 If you need special accommodations as a result of a disability, please contact the Hunter Education Instructor or the Hunter Education Office at (303)291-7233 or (303)291-7470.
 If you are hearing impaired and need Sign Language Interpretation, please download the Accommodations Form and send an e-mail to email@example.com or a fax to (303)-291-7113 to request the Hunter Education Interpreter(s).
 We request that you contact us with at least 15 days notice prior to the event.
 To know more about how we provide opportunities to individuals with disabilities see our Disabled Accessibility page.

-See the 2011 Hunter Education Annual Report for a complete summary of last year's state-wide program.Course Completion Required
+See the 2011 Hunter Education Annual Report for a complete summary of the state-wide program.Course Completion Required

 To Apply For Or Buy A License Or Preference Point And To Hunt